-Per Anchorage Independent Board of Education policy 09.31, Athletics and Sport Activities, all school-sanctioned interscholastic and intramural athletic and sport activity competition shall be in compliance with the constitution, bylaws, and competition rules of the Kentucky High School Athletic Association (KHSAA) and Title IX requirements.
-The intramural and interscholastic athletics currently sanctioned and managed by the Kentucky High School Athletic Association (KHSAA) include basketball, soccer and track.
-Anchorage Public School additionally operates district sanctioned field hockey and lacrosse programs, which follow the sports safety guidelines of KHSAA, US Lacrosse and school district policies, as applicable.
+Per Anchorage Independent Board of Education policy 09.31, Athletics and Sport Activities, all school-sanctioned interscholastic and intramural athletic and sport activity competition shall be in compliance with the constitution, bylaws, and competition rules of the Kentucky High School Athletic Association (KHSAA).
+The intramural and interscholastic athletics currently sanctioned and managed by the Kentucky High School Athletic Association (KHSAA) include basketball, soccer, volleyball, field hockey, cross country and track.
+Anchorage Public School additionally operates a district sanctioned lacrosse program, which follows the sports safety guidelines of KHSAA, US Lacrosse and school district policies, as applicable.

 While there are athletic teams that may appear to be connected to Anchorage Public School and many or even all of the players on the team may attend the school, and sponsors or coaches may be employees of the board, the team itself operates independently of the school and of the district, as well as the KHSAA, and players are not covered by student accident insurance or by other insurances carried by the school district.

 Please be advised that the individuals associated with a non-sanctioned team may not be subject to a background check, including a criminal records check, prior to associating with the team members.
-In contrast, background/criminal records checks are required of Anchorage Independent School District employees or volunteers prior to being permitted to be in contact with or to supervise students.
+In contrast, background/criminal records checks are required of Anchorage Independent School District employees or volunteers prior to being permitted to supervise students.
 A non-sanctioned club sport may be a rough, physical contact sport and as with all contact sports, the possibility of injury to a player, be it serious or minor, always exists.
 While the sport may not necessarily be a contact sport per se, it may encompass various known and unknown inherent risks related to practice and/or association.
 There may or may not be a required medical examination for players of a club sports team, as required for participation in APSAP sports.

-For questions regarding existing programs or for assistance in scheduling non-sanctioned sports, please contact afterschool programs coordinator, Amy Fisher (amy.fisher@anchorage.kyschools.us).
+For questions regarding existing programs or for assistance in scheduling non-sanctioned sports, please contact afterschool programs coordinator, Brent Bach (brent.bach@anchorage.kyschools.us).